Iguinho94CP/Scrapers/README.md

 # Web Scrapers Project
-This project contains web scraping scripts that extract data from various websites.
-The scripts are written in Python and use popular libraries such as BeautifulSoup, Selenium and Scrapy.
+This is a work-in-progress project that will contain web scraping scripts to extract data from various websites.
+The scripts will be written in Python and use popular libraries such as BeautifulSoup and Scrapy.

+Check back soon for updates!

 ## Requirements
 - Python 3.x